 Financial fraud is a big problem for small businesses.
 Small companies tend to lose almost twice as much money from each occurrence of fraud, compared to comparable incidents at medium-sized and large corporations, according to a recent study.

-If there are signs of potential corporate fraud, management must take steps to confirm whether there is actual proof of wrongdoing, determine the identities of all people involved, and obtain a full and clear understanding the scheme.
+If there are signs of potential corporate fraud, management must take steps to confirm whether there is actual proof of wrongdoing, determine the identities of all people involved, and obtain a clear and complete understanding of the scheme.

 Perpetrators of affinity frauds seek to manipulate and leverage the high level of trust among tight-knit and insular communities, using word-of-mouth referrals to recruit members into pyramid schemes and similar investment frauds.

-In a pump-and-dump scheme, unscrupulous promoters “pump” a cryptocurrency or company stock by making sales pitches to private investors with false and misleading statements about potential returns.
-The value of the alt coin or company stock increases as more and more shares are sold to unsuspecting victims, but the price crashes as soon as the insiders sell their shares.
+Unscrupulous promoters “pump” a publicly traded security, company stock or cryptocurrency by pitching private investors with false and misleading statements about potential returns.
+The share price crashes as soon as the insiders sell their shares.

-Precious metals are promoted as an alternative market that can occasionally outperform traditional investments.
-Unsolicited pitches from “metal dealers” and “metal merchants” may describe enticing opportunities to earn a great deal of money by buying and trading gold, silver, palladium, platinum and rare earth metals.
-Yet promises of easy profits in precious metals are a red flag for investment fraud.
+Precious metals are an alternative market that can occasionally outperform traditional investments — but beware of unsolicited pitches from metal dealers and metal merchants that promise easy profits by buying and trading gold, silver, palladium, platinum or rare earth metals.

-The size and ambition this classic fraud scheme has grown considerably since Charles Ponzi pioneered the technique during the decade before the Great Depression.
-The most notorious contemporary example is Bernie Madoff, whose massive fraud ran smoothly for decades until collapsing in 2008.
-There have been many perpetrators of Ponzi schemes whose names have not made headlines – and whose frauds are still active and attracting new victims.
+This classic fraud scheme was pioneered by Charles Ponzi during the decade before the Great Depression.
+The most notorious contemporary example is Bernie Madoff.
+Many other perpetrators of Ponzi schemes have not yet made headlines – and their frauds are actively attracting new victims.